acord-robotics/stellarios/README.md

 Stellarios is free for personal and commercial use and is open-source.
 Joining ACORD is free and gets you plenty of cool stuff only available to ACORD members.
 It's easy to sign up - go to http://allianceofdroids.org.au/aod/signup

 # Stellarios Droids
 Droids, or robots, are a major part of the work that ACORD Robotics does.
-These robots will be used for a variety of purposes, including scientific exploration (['NASA-JPL'](http://github.com/nasa-jpl)), mental health stability (Blue Frog Robotics), and other uses.
+These robots will be used for a variety of purposes, including scientific exploration ([`NASA-JPL` Open-Source-Rover](http://github.com/nasa-jpl)), mental health stability (Blue Frog Robotics), and other uses.

 Our prototype of our master droid, A0-D2 (7), or S2-RD (43), is being built and has been worked on since the formation of ACORD/AoD, however we physically started working on it at the end of 2017.
 The parts list is available here: [acord.tech/partslist](https://irisdroidology.github.io/otr/meeting-with-adventures/)